Reaction Network Motifs for Static and Dynamic Absolute Concentration Robustness: Forms of ACR

-\begin{remark} If $\DD$ has strong static ACR w.r.t. $\R^n_{> 0}$, then every compatibility class that intersects the static ACR hyperplane contains at least one positive steady state.
-Most commonly studied motifs and biochemical systems with static ACR are strong static ACR as well.
-For instance, see the archetypal ACR network in Figure \ref{fig:qperuhg305y84oigg}.
-Every network motif with static ACR studied in this paper also has strong static ACR, as we will show in Theorem \ref{thm:po43ghi3lwkfh}. \end{remark}
+The concentration of $A$ in the network in Figure \ref{fig:qperuhg305y84oigg} has strong static ACR w.r.t. $\R^2_{> 0}$ because every point on the hyperplane $\HH[a,a^*] = \{(a,b) \in \R^2_{> 0} : a=a^*\}$ (the green vertical line) is a steady state.
+So any compatibility class with $a(0) + b(0) > a^*$ intersects the hyperplane $\HH[a,a^*]$ and therefore has a positive steady state.
+Every network motif with static ACR studied in this paper also has strong static ACR, as we will show in Theorem \ref{thm:po43ghi3lwkfh}.